geonetwork/doc/source/install-guide/configuring-database.rst

 Configuring a database via config files
 ---------------------------------------

 The database dialect is configured in :file:`/WEB-INF/config-node/srv.xml`.
-Uncomment the dialect to use.
+Uncomment the dialect to use or use Java System property to configure it with `-Dgeonetwork.db.type=postgres` as described in https://github.com/geonetwork/core-geonetwork/blob/4.2.7/web/src/main/webResources/WEB-INF/config-node/srv.xml#L36.

 A jdbc driver is included for PostgreSQL, Oracle and H2.
 Other dialects require a jdbc driver to be installed.
 Download the jdbc library for the dialect and place it in ``/WEB-INF/lib`` or in the tomcat or GeoNetwork lib folder.